SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 Here is an example using the "click" type and the "clickMe" function as an event handler.

-On each click of the button the number will increment with one.
+On each click of the button, the "number" will be incremented by one.

 ```js
 const button = document.getElementsByTagName('button')[0];